GianluDeveloper/JavaSpiral/README.md

 ---

-But (bigger) spiral converted to an image generates this great effect!
+Bigger spiral converted to an image generates this great effect!

 ![Algo Spiral](spirale.png)